- Winchester College

 The College felt it was important that any replacement building not only provides the necessary facilities for the future, but is also housed in a contemporary high quality building both in terms of design and materials.
 Design Engine have, in a collaborative and supportive way, delivered such a building.
 We look forward to receiving approval and construction.Simeon Cox, Winchester College Works Bursar

-The modernisation of Winchester College’s Southern Campus will include a new state-of-the-art Sports Centre, a refurbished and extended Design and Technology Department, new Medical Centre and Support Services Building.
+The modernisation of Winchester College’s Southern Campus will include a new state-of-the-art Sports Centre, a refurbished and extended Design and Technology Department and Support Services Building.

 Extensive analysis of the southern campus context and topography is being used to develop an architecture that is appropriate in scale and context to this unique site.
 Whilst modern in style, Design Engine has drawn inspiration from the past in both form and materiality, to create a building that is sympathetic to its context.